 When your kid comes home from camp, he’s going to be different.
 He’ll be taller, older and dirty(ish).
-He’ll be happy to see you, but missing camp, so he’ll most likely show his love by stomping around and mumbling things only he understands.
-There’s a chance he may pound on the table, chant something inaudible, and break into some random Mess Hall cheer.
+He’ll be happy to see you, but missing camp.
+He’ll show his love by stomping around and mumbling things only he understands, or retreating to his room to find his camp friends on social media.
+There’s a chance he may pound on the table, chant something inaudible, and break into a random Mess Hall cheer.
 Swear words (some you’ve never even heard before) will be used all over the place, and there will be an unexplainable sense of loss in your home for a few days.

-Girls are very much the same as boys.
+Re-entry for girls is very much the same as boys.
 They also need space to mourn the end of a very intense living experience— they just handle it with more drama, and more whining.
 I have two girls, so I know all about THAT.
-Their time at camp is a little different than most kids because we are also here, so we live through some of the experience with them.
-Still, when they say their final good-byes to friends and counselors, they feel (and put us through) many of the same re-entry/detox pains that everyone else is feeling.
+Their time at camp is a little different than most kids because my husband and I are also here, but still, when they say their final good-byes to friends and counselors, they feel (and put us through) many of the same detox pains that everyone else is feeling.

 1. No Mommy or Daddy.
 Boom.
 Right out of the gate, buh-bye, parents!
-Even my own kids weren’t allowed to come to our family cabin while they were campers.
+Even my own kids aren’t allowed to come to our family cabin while they are campers.
 If I saw them around camp, great, but if not, maybe at dinner, yo!
-Parents aren’t present, but there are plenty of people in charge, it’s not Lord of the Flies up in here.
-Different people though.
-Different Rules.
+Parents aren’t present, but there are plenty of people in charge, and there are rules.
 Camp Rules.
 It doesn’t take long for the kids to get used to the rules though, because deep down they know they are the right rules for them at this point in their life.
-And if they don’t (who am I kidding, they for sure don’t)—they will one day.
+And if they don’t—they will one day.

 2. No phones or electronics around camp or at meal time.
 Sorry, kids!
 You have to TALK to each other!
 HAHA!
-And you know what’s so crazy about that?
+And you know what’s so crazy?
 They do talk.
 They talk a LOT.
 In fact, they don’t shut up, ever!
 If you were to walk into the Mess Hall at an overnight camp, you’d think you’d just stepped into the twilight zone: A huge group of people, so loud, all talking with each other.
 Chanting, cheering, singing.
-You’d think it was the biggest, craziest, most fun family dinner ever in history—and for them, it is.
+You’d think it was the biggest, craziest, most fun family dinner ever in history—and it is.

 3. No “I” in Team.
 I rarely get to watch TV over the summer because I’m usually busy at camp, but on one of my trips home, I started watching a reality show portraying the Arizona Cardinals football team.
-I noticed their teamwork philosophy is very similar to what binds a cabin together, except, in reality, kids don’t always operate as a team.
+I noticed their teamwork philosophy is very similar to what binds a cabin together, except kids don’t always operate as a team.

 Sometimes campers are mean to other campers, but I have never met a camper (in my life) who WANTS to be mean.
 They are doing it for some other reason: attention, peer pressure, I don’t know.
-And also, I don’t really care.
-I don’t like when kids are mean to other kids.
 It’s interesting though.
-Once campers are solidly reminded that A) they’re not as cool as they think they are (yet) and B) ripping on “teammates” is not how any legendary team wins, they usually understand the concept and they’re open to change.
+Once campers are solidly reminded that ripping on “teammates” is not how any legendary team wins, they usually understand the concept and they’re open to change.
 After that, it doesn’t take long for them to appreciate the “weird” characteristics in their cabin mates instead of shredding them.

 4. No money.
 Campers have no money at camp.
 ZEE-RO.
 They don’t need it.
 All of their needs are being met: Food, water, shelter, friends and entertainment.
 They don’t need things while they are at camp.
 They are “thing” free, except for the things they bring.
 (And they always seem to know what to bring.)
 It’s amazing to see how much kids DON’T need when they are forced to rely on the things they already possess.